Apart from a woman’s age, problems with sperm production are some of the biggest factors affecting a couples’ ability to get pregnant.

-Typically, more than 20 million sperm/ml needs to be present in the semen for natural conception, and more than half of those need to move forward quickly, with at least 10% a normal shape.
+To conceive a healthy baby, the male partner needs to produce a good amount of normal sperm, and be able to ejaculate them during sexual intercourse.
+Typically, more than 20 million sperm/ml need to be present in the semen for natural conception, and more than half of those need to move forward quickly, with at least 10% a normal shape.

 Sperm and testosterone are both produced in the testes.
 Sperm then pass slowly through a long coiled channel called the epididymis, where they mature so they can swim and penetrate an egg cell.
-They then travel via the vas deferens to the urethra and out of the penis as they are ejaculated.
+They then travel via the vas deferens to the urethra, and out of the penis as they are ejaculated.

 Male fertility testing

 A semen analysis is the most important male fertility test.
 It’s a very simple test that tells us a lot about your fertility and can be arranged by calling us on 1800 111 483.

 For free, friendly advice on maximising male fertility call us on 1800 111 483 (Monday to Friday, 9am-5pm), or send us an email enquiry.